kbr/autocron/docs/index.rst

 autocron documentation
 ======================

-**autocron** is an asynchronous background task library to execute tasks in separate processes, not blocking the main application otherwise.
+**autocron** is an asynchronous background task library to run tasks in separate processes, not blocking the main application otherwise.

-**autocron** does not need any dependencies beside the Python Standard-Library and is easy to install and to integrate to web-applications like `flask <https://flask.palletsprojects.com>`_ or `django <https://www.djangoproject.com/>`_.
-Because task registration is non-blocking autocron can also be used with async frameworks like `starlette <https://www.starlette.io/>`_ and `tornado <https://www.tornadoweb.org/>`_.
-See :ref:`Integration<integration>` for more details.
+**autocron** does not need any dependencies beside the Python Standard-Library and no configuration to start.

+**autocron** is easy to install and to integrate to web-applications like `flask <https://flask.palletsprojects.com>`_ or `django <https://www.djangoproject.com/>`_.
+Because task-registration is non-blocking *autocron* can also be used with async frameworks like `tornado <https://www.tornadoweb.org/>`_ or `FastAPI <https://fastapi.tiangolo.com/>`_.
+See :ref:`Integration<integration>` for more details and other frameworks.
-**autocron** makes use of the ``SQLite`` database as storage and handles multi-processing access to the database in a non-blocking way for the application. ``SQLite`` is fast enough for low- to medium-traffic sites – which are most websites.

-    **The idea** behind ``autocron`` is to make the integration of an asynchronous background task handler for web-applications as easy as possible. ``autocron`` should be the **fire and forget** background task handler for python web-frameworks.
-Also there is no adminstration overhead to manage consumer or worker processes.
-The target audience are web-applications that don't need massive scaling, vertical scaling will work.
-For horizontal scaling autocron is currently not designed (but may be in the future).
+    **The idea** behind *autocron* is to make the use and integration of asynchronous background tasks as easy as possible.
+It is the **fire and forget** background task handler for python web-frameworks.
+There is no adminstration overhead to manage consumer and worker processes or databases.
+As storage ``SQLite`` is used handling parallel accesses in a non-blocking way for the application.
+Because *autocron* has lightweight datastructures and queries ``SQLite`` is rather fast.

+    **autocron** is designed for web-sites that don't need massive scaling – which are most web-sites.
+Vertical scaling will work.
+For horizontal scaling *autocron* is currently not designed.

-All configurations are preset with default values and can get inspected and modified by the ``autocron`` command-line based :ref:`Admin Interface <admin-iterface>`.
+All configurations are preset with default values and can get inspected and modified by the ``autocron`` command-line tool.
+See :ref:`Admin Interface <admin-iterface>`.

 Installation